Vigorously Fighting to

 Let Gemma & Karimi, LLP Defend You

 If you have been charged with homicide, do not hesitate to consult an experienced defense attorney immediately to strategize your legal options.
 The homicide defense attorneys at Gemma & Karimi, LLP can take a look athe facts of your case and help you determine the best course of action to combat your charges.
 A thorough investigation can make a critic tal impact on the success of your case.
 Jurors tend to put substantial faith in the reliability and conclusiveness of science, so forensic evidence is one of the most powerful tools in a homicide case.
-When it can bolster their client’s case, Gemma & Karimi, LLP conducts meticulous reviews of evidence such as:

 • Autopsy records